ysntrkc/library-management-api/README.md

 ## Usage

-You can see endpoints by running the server and going to `http://localhost:5000/api-docs/`.
+You can see endpoints by running the server and going to `http://localhost:3000/api-docs/`.
+You can also import the Postman collection from [here](./docs/Library%20Case%20API%20Collection.postman_collection.json).